 - How can you pierce your filter bubble with more challenging and diverse sources of information?

 - What are the verifiable sources of your new knowledge?
 Like a journalist, can you establish the credibility of the content?
 Is there a way to find another more dependable source?

 In an uncertain world it’s wise to constantly question information you ‘find’ to avoid living in a self-perpetuating delusion.
 You’ll need heightened critical thinking skills to cope with this misleading mediascape.
 Our hard-wired human biases work against us, and makes intellectual isolation more likely.
 Without curious questions, you become more what you already are, not what you might be.

-This blog is adapted from my second book The Human Edge: How curiosity and creativity are your superpowers in a world of AI (Pearson, 2019), reserve a copy here.
+This blog is adapted from my second book The Human Edge: How curiosity and creativity are your superpowers in the digital economy which won Business Book of the Year 2020 (Pearson), buy your copy here.